 I found another article from 1917, that said the average California farm had $42 of profit per acre and so if you had 100 or 200 acres in one harvest, the Japanese controlled 90% of the asparagus and strawberries, and those crops had multiple harvests during the growing season.
 I remember last year I was still getting strawberries from Watsonville and Salinas, so the growing season is extra long.
 So they didn’t make the same amount–and their farms were under 125 acres–they made not double, but $141 an acre.

-And white farmers were envious, saying they got the best land which they did not get.
-And the government was concerned when they Japanese were being evacuated, excluded, they ended up saying, ‘Can you take over their farm and produce the same amount of food?’
-And they white farmers corporations who took them over said, “No problem.”
-But they couldn’t because they didn’t have the farming technique, and the wife wasn’t working in the field. [laughs] I read a statement once working where one white farmer said, “I can’t compete with the Japanese farmer!
+And other farmers were envious, saying they got the best land which they did not get.
+And the government was concerned when the Japanese were being excluded and evacuated, they ended up saying, ‘Can you take over their farm and produce the same amount of food?’
+And the other farmers’ corporations who took them over said, “No problem.”
+But they couldn’t because they didn’t have the farming technique, and the wife wasn’t working in the field. [laughs] I read a statement once working where a farmer said, “I can’t compete with the Japanese farmer!
 He’s got his wife working in the field with him.
 So those women were really hard workers because they did everything in the house and worked in the field, also.

 So you came from this farming family but they also owned a store.

 My grandfather when he was in Japan was not only raising satsuma tangerine oranges but he also was a blacksmith so that sort of led down to the kids learning the blacksmith trade.
 So they learned how to work with metal.
 My great Uncle and Aunt and sons started their grocery store and after my dad and mom moved from Hawaii to Portland.
 They tried their hand in running a grocery store, but failed.

 If you’re about 83, you were–